 - Possession of, or ability to obtain, a valid Colorado Driver's License.

-- Possession of, or ability to obtain ICC certification in Building Inspection.
+- Possession of, or ability to obtain within one year from the date of employment, ICC certifications in Commercial and Residential Plumbing and Building Inspection.

-- Possession of, or ability to obtain, ICC certifications in Building, Plumbing, Mechanical, and Energy is highly desirable.
+- Possession of, or ability to obtain, ICC certifications in Mechanical, and Energy is highly desirable.

 - Stand and/or walk 3 - 4 hours per day.